MITLibraries/browsertrix-harvester/README.md

 Commands:
-  generate-metadata-records  Generate metadata records from a WACZ file. harvest                    Perform a web crawl and parse structured data. parse-url-content          Get HTML content for a single URL. shell                      Run a bash shell inside the docker container.
+  generate-metadata-records  Generate metadata records from a WACZ file. harvest                    Perform a crawl and generate metadata... parse-url-content          Get HTML content for a single URL from a... shell                      Run a bash shell inside the docker container.
 ```